frconor-ebook/meditations/_posts/2025-04-06-sincerity-love-for-truth.md

 First and foremost, we have to be sincere with God.
 We are always in His presence.
 We need to have a two-way conversation, face-to-face, without hiding ourselves in anonymity, contemplating the life of Jesus Christ who is our only model.

-Sincerity with God in prayer: "The Pharisee, when he went up to the temple to pray, said, "I thank you, Lord, that I am not like the rest of men\...I fast twice a day, I give tithes of all I own, I do this, I do that" (cf. Luke 18:11-12).
+Sincerity with God in prayer: "The Pharisee, when he went up to the temple to pray, said, "I thank you, Lord, that I am not like the rest of men\...I fast twice a day, I give tithes of all I own, I do this, I do that" (*cf*.
+Luke 18:11-12).

 He was tapping himself on the back for all the good things that he did.
 But he didn\'t see the extent of his pride.
 He was full of comparisons, criticisms, lording it over others.
 "I thank you that I am not like this publican."